Praneeth1265/KBC_2.O-A_Python_Project/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------

 - How It Works
->Startup and Instructions
+>Startup and Instructions:
   Upon launching the game, background music plays while the user is shown game instructions.

->Name Entry
+>Name Entry:
   The user is prompted to enter their name.
 If skipped, a meme pops up as a humorous reminder.
 The name is later used for the leaderboard.

->Difficulty Selection via Dice Roll
+>Difficulty Selection via Dice Roll:
   The user rolls a virtual dice to randomly determine the difficulty level of the quiz.

->Quiz Time (10 Questions)
+>Quiz Time (10 Questions):
   No time constraints—this is a fun quiz, not a competitive exam! 😄 After each question, a meme is displayed to keep the tone light-hearted.

->Scoring and Cash System
+>Scoring and Cash System:
   The user receives a score (number of correct answers) and a virtual cash amount based on performance.

 >Catch: One wrong answer wipes out all accumulated cash, regardless of how many correct answers preceded it.
 However, the score remains intact.
   This twist adds excitement and intensity to the game.

->Leaderboard
+>Leaderboard:
   A leaderboard button reveals a popup window displaying the top players sorted by score and cash won.
 Data is saved to a local CSV file.

 -----------------------------------------------------------------------------------------------------------------------------------------------------